The Book of Dreams (Vance novel)

-The Book of Dreams is a 1981 science fiction book by American author Jack Vance, the fifth and last novel in the "Demon Princes" series.
+The Book of Dreams is a 1981 science fiction book by American author Jack Vance, the fifth and last novel in the Demon Princes series.

 Plot summary

-Kirth Gersen learns that his enemy Howard Alan Treesong, already "Lord of the Overmen" (i.e., head of the underworld across all of humanity's planets), had almost engineered his appointment as Chief of the Interworld Police Coordinating Commission, the sole interstellar police organization.
+Kirth Gersen learns that his enemy Howard Alan Treesong, already "Lord of the Overmen" (i.e., head of the underworld across all of humanity's planets), nearly arranged to be appointed Chief of the Interworld Police Coordinating Commission, the sole interstellar police organization.
 Gersen ponders what Treesong could be working on that could top that.

-Gersen's extensive business empire includes Cosmopolis magazine, often masquerading as a journalist, "Henry Lucas".
+Gersen's extensive business empire includes Cosmopolis magazine, and he often masquerades as a journalist, "Henry Lucas".
 Gersen examines old Cosmopolis files for anything about Treesong.
 He discovers a photograph, apparently of a formal dinner, bearing the words "H A Treesong is here", with no other information.
 He launches Extant, a livelier sister magazine to Cosmopolis, and publishes the picture in the free inaugural issue, offering large cash prizes for the identification of anyone in the photograph.

 An attractive young woman, Alice Wroke, seeks temporary employment processing contest entries.
 Gersen confirms she is working for Treesong.
 Eventually, all of the subjects are identified, except for one man who goes by a variety of names.
 Gersen tells Alice that the contest was intended to identify Treesong, and that the magazine wants to interview him.

 Gersen suspects the photograph depicts most of the highest-ranking Fellows of the powerful Institute, seven members of the governing "Dexad" and three Fellows of rank 99.
 All but one were fatally poisoned at the banquet.
 The survivor must be Treesong.
 Having fraudulently acquired the rank of 99, he plans to become the Institute's leader, the Triune.
 Three of the Dexad were not present.
 One had died; the banquet was to choose his successor from the 99s.
 Another had broken with the Institute and become a hermit.
-The last was Alice's father; Treesong blackmailed Alice into spying for him by threatening her father (whom he had already murdered).
+The last was Alice's father; Treesong blackmailed Alice into spying for him by threatening to kill her father (whom he had already murdered).

 Gersen saves the hermit from assassination, in the process shooting Treesong in the leg.
-The new Triune cancels Treesong's spurious rank, foiling another plan to acquire a position of immense power.
+The hermit, as the new Triune, cancels Treesong's spurious rank, foiling another plan to acquire a position of immense power.